 - Safe, non-judgemental and confidential space

-I’ve used this technique successfully with mums and dads who have had:
+I’ve used this technique successfully with over 60 mums and dads who have had:

 - Difficult births